All Yesterdays: Reception

 Subsequent to its publication, All Yesterdays has proven influential on the modern culture of palaeoart.
 The book and its associated concepts have sometimes appeared in publications covering the nature, history, and 'best practices' of palaeoart, particularly in the context of emphasizing the need for modern depictions of dinosaurs to be consistent with how living animals look and behave.
 This 'post modern' approach to palaeoart is thought to be seminal in the modern culture of identifying and subverting overused palaeoart memes and tropes, and may be an accurate reflection of the "contemporary mood of palaeoartists more than any other project."

 All Yesterdays has received mostly very enthusiastic reviews from palaeontologists, and is perceived as introducing or popularising a new "third wave" approach to palaeoart after the classical period of Knight, Zallinger, Burian and others, and the more modern work of Bakker, Paul, Henderson and others.
 For example, John Hutchinson of the Royal Veterinary College wrote "This is a thinking person’s book … for rumination, to challenge your preconceptions, not to have a flashy coffee table book.
 It’s not eye candy — it’s more like brain jerky."
 And Mike Taylor wrote "All Yesterdays is not only the most beautiful but also the most important palaeoart book of the last four decades".
 Writing for The Guardian, palaeontologist David Hone notes that "… the key point is that they are in many ways no more extreme or unlikely than what we see in living species of birds, mammals and reptiles, and no less plausible than many more 'traditional' views of dinosaurs."

 2013 sequel

 In 2013, an All Your Yesterdays "crowdsourced" sequel was released, also focusing on speculative aspects of paleoart, which invited "fan works" in the style of All Yesterdays, by various invited hobbyist to professional artists, including established paleoartists.

 A creature dubbed "Bearded Ceticaris", conceived by artist John Meszaros as a filter-feeding radiodont, was published in All Your Yesterdays as a speculative art concept.
 In 2014, during a taxonomic study, the actual Cambrian radiodont Tamisiocaris was discovered to have been a filter-feeder.
 In honor of Meszaros's prediction, Tamisiocaris was included in a new clade named the Cetiocaridae.
-Though, Cetiocaridae would later be renamed Tamisiocarididae in 2019.
+Cetiocaridae was renamed Tamisiocarididae in 2019.